 [1] These drafting principles apply to the drafting of uniform legislation to implement international conventions on private international law matters.
 Uniform legislation is a framework established to implement a given convention, seeking uniformity in federal, provincial and territorial implementing provisions.
-The principles complement the Uniform Law Conference of Canada Legislative Drafting Conventions which provide general rules for drafting uniform legislation.
+The principles complement the Uniform Law Conference of Canada Drafting Conventions (2023) which provide general rules for drafting uniform legislation.

-[2] Although several methods are available to implement conventions, these principles seek to provide guidance to drafters in preparing uniform acts that implement conventions by giving them force of law.
+[2] Although several methods are available to implement conventions,1 these principles seek to provide guidance to drafters in preparing uniform acts that implement conventions by giving them force of law.
 The decision to focus on the force of law method in these principles should not be understood to exclude the adoption of another method in appropriate cases.

 [3] The force of law method has the advantage of being straightforward and of ensuring that all of the obligations set out in a particular convention are implemented in domestic legislation.
 However, the legislator may opt to implement a convention by another method, such as by amending existing statutes, to comply with the obligations set out in the convention.
-This method is useful where the legislative corpus already contains legislation on the subject-matter of the convention and avoids duplicating legislative provisions on the same subject-matter.
-The legislator may also decide to enact a law which transposes the text of the convention into legal terminology that is more familiar in the legislator's jurisdiction.
-When opting for either of the last two methods described, the legislator should ensure the obligations set out in the convention are accurately reflected in the legislation.
+This method is useful where the legislative corpus already contains legislation on the subject-matter of the convention and avoids duplicating legislative provisions on the same subject-matter.2 The legislator may also decide to enact a law which transposes the text of the convention into legal terminology that is more familiar in the legislator's jurisdiction.3 When opting for either of the last two methods described, the legislator should ensure the obligations set out in the convention are accurately reflected in the legislation so as to avoid inconsistencies between the text of the convention and the legislation.